-- 1. Each 7 series FPGA slice contains four LUTs and eight flip-flops; only some slices can use their LUTs as distributed RAM or SRLs. - 2.
-Each DSP slice contains a pre-adder, a 25 x 18 multiplier, an adder, and an accumulator. - 3.
-Block RAMs are fundamentally 36 Kb in size; each block can also be used as two independent 18 Kb blocks. - 4.
-Each CMT contains one MMCM and one PLL. - 5.
-XA Artix-7 FPGA Interface Blocks for PCI Express support up to x4 Gen 2. - 6.
-Does not include configuration Bank 0. - This number does not include GTP transceivers.
+- Each 7 series FPGA slice contains four LUTs and eight flip-flops; only some slices can use their LUTs as distributed RAM or SRLs. - Each DSP slice contains a pre-adder, a 25 x 18 multiplier, an adder, and an accumulator. - Block RAMs are fundamentally 36 Kb in size; each block can also be used as two independent 18Kb blocks. - Each CMT contains one MMCM and one PLL. - Does not include configuration Bank 0.